 FAQs about the Peace Corps Master's International TESOL Program

 There are many scholarships, work-study positions, and graduate assistantships at MIIS.
 In addition, a large proportion of the students who are U.S. citizens have some kind of financial aid.
-Please check out the MIIS website for complete information.
 The tuition is typical of private schools.
-(Please check the website for the actual amount.)
 Also, since MIIS does not have doctoral programs, students who apply for scholarships or graduate assistantships here are not competing with PhD candidates.

 In your final semester of study, you will receive a half tuition PCMI scholarship in lieu of any merit scholarship you began your studies with.
 In addition, if you have a Perkins Loan that disbursed prior to your Peace Corps Service, you may be eligible for up to 30% cancellation of these loans funds based on 27 months of Peace Corps service.
-For more information, direct your questions to firstname.lastname@example.org.
-To read about various scholarships and grant money available outside of the Monterey Institute, please read the Outside Scholarships document.
+For more information, direct your questions to email@example.com.
+Also available is the Outside Scholarships document at the bottom of the scholarships page.

 When scheduling your medical exams, be sure to check your health insurance policy as it may cover routine exams for job/internship purposes (including for Peace Corps).

 For the dental portion of the medical clearance process, there are dentists who provide the dental examination and accompanying x-rays free of charge for Peace Corps applicants.
-A list of participating providers is found on this website.
+View more about the International College of Dentists' Peace Corps Program.

 Pack everything you think you need, then take out half the clothes and replace them with more teaching materials and resources, photos, and souvenirs from your hometown to give to your host family (but keep your comfortable walking shoes in there!).
 Try to get in contact with a current PCV in the country where you will serve, and ask for his/her advice on what to bring and what to expect.
 Go out to your favorite restaurant and savor your favorite food one last time.
 Then assure yourself that no matter how much you may miss that food while you are away, you will miss your host community more when you have to leave them to come back “home.”
 You are about to change your life forever…and that’s a good thing!
 So take a deep breath, relax, and open your heart and mind.
 You won’t regret it.